-- A. "Agency temporaries" will pay Union work permit fees after their initial six (6) weeks of employment (beginning with hours worked on the first day of the seventh (7th) week of employment).
+- A. "Agency temporaries" may elect to pay Union work permit fees after their initial six (6) weeks of employment, beginning with hours worked on the first day of the seventh (7th) week of employment.
 Concurrently, those temporaries completing their initial six (6) weeks of employment will then receive the appropriate bargained Union wage.
-The first six (6) weeks of employment will be paid at the agency standard fee. - B. WSF temporaries will be required to pay work permit fees beginning with their first day of employment and shall receive the appropriate bargained Union wage for temporary workers from their first day of employment. - C. A WSF temporary employee retained beyond ninety (90) calendar days shall be subject to the provisions of Article 3, Union Security, and shall be entitled to full terms and conditions of the contract except the layoff provisions of Article 11, Seniority, Layoff and Recall.
-Health, welfare and retirement benefits will be afforded a WSF temporary according to the rules and requirements of the respective Washington State Plans referenced in Article 13. - D. Temporary personnel who do not satisfy the above requirements to pay work permit fees will be terminated. - E. The Employer may, when feasible, request that the Union refer applicants for temporary positions of an anticipated length of two (2) weeks or greater. - F. If a regular employee applies for and is awarded a temporary OPEIU bargaining unit position, the employee may move to that position without loss of seniority or benefits.
+The first six (6) weeks of employment will be paid at the agency standard fee. - B. WSF temporaries may elect to pay work permit fees beginning with their first day of employment and shall receive the appropriate bargained Union wage for temporary workers from their first day of employment. - C. A WSF temporary employee retained beyond ninety (90) calendar days shall be subject to the provisions of Article 3, Dues Deduction and Status Reports, and shall be entitled to full terms and conditions of the contract except the layoff provisions of Article 12, Seniority, Layoff and Recall.
+Health, welfare and retirement benefits will be afforded a WSF temporary according to the rules and requirements of the respective Washington State Plans referenced in Article 14. - D. The Employer may, when feasible, request that the Union refer applicants for temporary positions of an anticipated length of two (2) weeks or greater. - E. If a regular employee applies for and is awarded a temporary OPEIU bargaining unit position, the employee may move to that position without loss of seniority or benefits.
 Upon completion of the temporary assignment, the employee may return to the employee's prior position.